 Smoking a salmon fillet in an electric smoker that is ¾ inch thick should take no more than four hours at 165 degrees.
-To ensure that your smoked salmon is still moist, try not to exceed an internal temperature of 145 degrees, consider removing from the smoker at 140 degrees and resting.
+To ensure that your smoked salmon is still moist, try not to exceed an internal temperature of 145 degrees, consider removing it from the smoker at 140 degrees and resting.

 Knowing how long to smoke salmon in an electric smoker will either make or break your final product.
 Salmon is one of the fattiest fish in the ocean and can live in fresh and saltwater.
 This makes the fish very unique.
 They are powerful and live most of their lives traveling, mating, and fighting for food.